-- 1. Receive Keyera Corp.'s consolidated financial statements for the financial year ended December 31, 2022, - 2.
+- 1. Receive Keyera Corp.'s consolidated financial statements for the financial year ended December 31, 2023, - 2.
 Election of our directors, - 3.
-Appointment of Deloitte LLP as our independent auditors, - 4.
-Reconfirm and approve our Shareholder Rights Plan, - 5.
-Hold a non-binding, advisory vote on our approach to executive compensation, and - 6.
+Appointment of Deloitte LLP as our independent auditors and authorize the directors to fix their remuneration, - 4.
+Hold a non-binding, advisory vote on our approach to executive compensation, and - 5.
 Any other business that may be properly brought before the meeting.